-Predominantly known for producing the Myth Makers tapes -- a long-running series of interviews with Doctor Who actors and production crew (released on VHS, and later DVD and download) -- Reeltime also made a number of direct-to-video dramas featuring licenced characters, such as Benton (Wartime (1998)), the Brigadier, Yeti, Victoria Waterfield and Sarah Jane Smith (Downtime (1995)), Draconians, Sontarans and Ace (the Mindgame series (1998, 1999)), the Daemons and Olive Hawthorne (Daemos Rising (2004), The White Witch of Devils' End (2017)) and Sil (Sil and the Devil Seeds of Arodor in 2019).
+Predominantly known for producing the Myth Makers tapes -- a long-running series of interviews with Doctor Who actors and production crew (released on VHS, and later DVD and download) -- Reeltime also made a number of direct-to-video dramas featuring licenced characters, such as Benton (Wartime (1998)), the Brigadier, Yeti, Victoria Waterfield and Sarah Jane Smith (Downtime (1995)), Draconians, Sontarans and Ace (the Mindgame series (1998, 1999)), the Daemons and Olive Hawthorne (Daemos Rising (2004), The White Witch of Devils' End (2017)) and Sil (in the multi-award-winning Sil and the Devil Seeds of Arodor in 2019).

 Downtime and Daemos Rising featured the character of Kate Lethbridge-Stewart (played by Beverley Cressman) who would later appear in the new television series (played by Jemma Redgrave).

 Reeltime also repackaged and distributed some of the video dramas produced by BBV Productions.
 It also had the exclusive UK rights to release VHS and DVD editions of the New Jersey Network documentaries Doctor Who's Who's Who, Doctor Who Then & Now and The Home Whovian (all in 2001).
 In 2003 they released the Patrick Troughton in America special.